Abbeydorney GAA: History

 The 2015 Kerry Senior Hurling Championship final was played in Abbeydorney due to the refurbishment of Austin Stack Park.

 In 2024, Abbeydorney ended a 50 year wait for a win in the 2024 Kerry Senior Hurling Championship defeating Ballyduff by a scoreline of 1-17 to 1-10 in the final.
 The club's win allowed them to take part in the 2024 Munster Intermediate Club Hurling Championship.
+In 2025, the club won back to back County Championships for the first time in its history, defeating Ballyduff again on a scoreline of 0-23 to 0-17.
+In 2026, the club completed a magnificent 3 in a row of Senior County Championships, defeating St. Brendans Ardfert on a scoreline of 3-16 to 1-12.